Gothic-Modding-Community/gmc/docs/zengin/anims/index.md

 # Animation
 Animations in ZenGin consist of animation files and animation scripts.
-Working with them require deep understanding of the architecture and concepts.
+Working with them requires deep understanding of the architecture and concepts.
 This section provides information necessary to effectively work with animations within the engine.

 ## Types
 There are two main types of animations - `skeletal` and `morphmesh`.
 Skeletal animations are used for animating characters and objects with a skeleton, while morph mesh animations are used for animating facial expressions and other models that require vertex-based deformations.